djordan015/djordan015/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I’m a graduate student at RIT studying Computer Science, passionate about breaking into the tech industry and building software that solves real-world problems at the intersection of data, engineering, and user experience.
+I’m a graduate student at RIT studying Computer Science, passionate about breaking into the tech industry and building software that solves real-world problems at the intersection of data, machine learning, and user experience.

 Right now, I’m building apps with SwiftUI and expanding my skills in machine learning and data science.